THANK YOU to everyone who came out and voted on March 11th. Keep the momentum going into the FY27 budget season.

 Why?

-- Depending on which town you live in, the Timberlane Regional School District budget makes up somewhere between 60-75% of the town’s tax burden.
+• Depending on which town you live in, the TRSD budget makes up somewhere between 60-80% of a property owner’s annual tax bill.

-- The Timberlane Regional Budget Committee builds the proposed budget starting in September of each year.
-This needs to be REDUCED.
+• The Timberlane Regional Budget Committee builds the proposed budget starting in September of each year.
+This budget needs to be built responsibly.

 What can be done?